oracle-devrel/cool.devo.build/README.md

 Optional front matter:

+- `categories:` is an array containing one or more category tags.
+See [Tagging Posts and Pages](#tags) for a list of available categories.
 - `author:` can be a block of YAML data, or if the author has been permanently added to the site, the author's slug can be used.

     To specify author data in the front matter, use a block like this.
 Other than "name" all fields are optional, fill out what's appropriate and leave out what's not: